Submit our quick form and get quotes now!

-- A round shape between 12 and 27 feet in diameter is the cheapest and most popular form but takes up more space.
-An oval shape from 12 by 24 feet to 18 by 33 feet allows for greater lengths but costs roughly $1500 more.
+A round shape between 12 and 27 feet in diameter is the cheapest and most popular form but takes up more space.

-- At 48 inches in height, the pool is more aesthetic and easier to fit but some manufacturers no longer offer this option.
-At 52 inches high, the pool is safer and harder for children to access but you should expect to pay between $100 and $200 for these extra four inches.
+At 48 inches in height, the pool is more aesthetic and easier to fit but some manufacturers no longer offer this option.
+At 52 inches high, the pool is safer and more complicated for children to access but you should expect to pay between $100 and $250 for these extra four inches.

-- Concrete allows you to build the model of your choice; whether beach or spa-inspired, with integrated waterfall, this material should be cleaned annually and repainted every three years.
+Concrete allows you to build the model of your choice; whether beach or spa-inspired, with an integrated waterfall, this material should be cleaned annually and repainted every three years.

 Having a swimming pool is a luxury since, as an investment, it adds close to nothing in regard to your property’s value.
 This is why tips for saving are important to your budget.